-[the dashed arcs are explained below]

-With the networks involved in Dijkstra's Algorithm or the Route Inspection problem, we are only concerned with one route (the shortest one, and the one that covers all the arcs in the minimum distance, respectively).
+[The dashed arcs (the 'dummy' activities) are explained below.
+The labels B' and C' are intended to show that they relate to B and C, respectively.
+They would normally be omitted] With the networks involved in Dijkstra's Algorithm or the Route Inspection problem, we are only concerned with one route (the shortest one, and the one that covers all the arcs in the minimum distance, respectively).
 For Critical Path Analysis, however, the various branches of the network are in action at the same time.